 Ideally, you don’t want to use any more than 30% of your credit.
 So if your credit card limits total $10,000 and you only have a $2,000 balance, then you’re only utilizing 20% of your credit limit.

-To quickly improve your credit score, try to pay down any debt you have to get your ratio under 30%.
+To quickly improve your credit, try to pay down any debt you have to get your ratio under 30%.
 You should notice an uptick in your score after a month or two.

 Think Twice Before Opening New Accounts

-You might think that opening a new credit card is a great way to increase your credit utilization ratio without having to actually pay down debt.
+You might think that getting a credit card is a great way to increase your credit utilization ratio without having to actually pay down debt.
 Just get a new card to increase your limit, right?

 Not so fast.
 Your credit report is an intertwined web of information and making one seemingly simple change can have ripple effects you didn’t account for.

-There are several ways that opening a new account could actually cause harm to your credit score.
+There are several ways that opening a new account could actually cause harm to your credit.
 For starters, you’re increasing the amount of revolving credit in your credit mix.
 That’s not going to help your score at all.

 Inquiries also hurt your score.
 Sure, it’s just five or ten points, but that can add up if you’re applying for several cards at once.
 Plus, each of those inquiries remains on your report for two years!